HMS Foudroyant (1798): Napoleonic Wars

 In January 1803, Foudroyant was docked in Plymouth Dock for a somewhat major repair.
 The ship was recommissioned under the command of Captain Peter Spicer on 11 June.
 Her former captain, now Rear Admiral Sir James Richard Dacres, hoisted his flag on the same day, and remained aboard until 28 October.
 Two days later, Rear Admiral of the White, Sir Thomas Graves hoisted his flag.
 Captain Peter Puget took over the command on 27 February 1804; however, owing to a serious injury while Foudroyant served with the Channel Fleet, he was returned to England (leaving Christopher Nesham in acting command) and officially left the ship on 31 May 1805.
 Foudroyant returned to dock on 26 March 1804 for repairs.

 24 February 1805 saw Captain Edward Kendall take over the command, and in June Foudroyant was flagship of Graves's fleet, consisting of Barfleur, Raisonnable, Repulse, Triumph, Warrior, Windsor Castle, and Egyptienne blockading the French port of Rochefort.

 Command of the ship passed to Captain John Erskine Douglas on 9 December temporarily, before Captain John Chambers White assumed command on the 13th.
 On 13 March 1806, Foudroyant was involved in an action between some ships of the fleet and two French vessels - Marengo of 80 guns, and Belle Poule of 40.
 Both ships were captured and taken into the navy.

 On 24 November Captain Richard Peacock took command of the ship, and Admiral Sir John Borlase Warren hoisted his flag in Foudroyant on 19 December.
 Rear Admiral Sir Albemarle Bertie raised his flag in Foudroyant on 20 May 1807, and remained in the ship until 17 November.
 Peacock's command passed to Captain Norborne Thompson on 31 May.
 Foudroyant joined with Admiral Sir Sir Sidney Smith's squadron blockading Lisbon.
 Smith hoisted his flag in Foudroyant on 24 January 1808.
 Captain Charles Marsh Schomberg took command of the ship on 6 June.
-On 12 March Foudroyant parted company for South America, arriving in Río de Janeiro in August.
+On 12 March Foudroyant parted company for South America, arriving in Rio de Janeiro in August.
 Captain John Davie took command on 25 January 1809, and then Captain Richard Hancock on 17 May.
 Smith transferred his flag to Diana on the same day.

 From 25 May, Foudroyant was in company with Agamemnon, Mutine, Mistletoe, and Brilliant, escorting a convoy.
 On 8 June they entered Moldonado Bay at the mouth of the Río de la Plata where Agamemnon struck rocks and was wrecked.
 Foudroyant assisted in taking off men and stores from the stricken ship; there were no deaths.Foudroyant remained in the Río area until August 1812, when she returned to England, entering Cawsand Bay on 21 October, and entering Plymouth Dock on 6 November.
 Hancock departed the ship on 30 November, and then Foudroyant lay at her anchor until 26 January 1815, when she was taken into dock for a large repair that lasted 4 years.